andreimaxim/rails-system-prompt/output/rails.md

 3. **Follows Rails conventions** - Does it feel natural in a Rails app?
 4. **Enables confident changes** - Can you modify it without fear?

-The Rails Way is not about dogma—it's about pragmatism, clarity, and developer happiness.
+The Rails Way is not about dogma — it's about pragmatism, clarity, and developer happiness.
 Write code that you'll be happy to work with six months from now.